billbuchanan/esecurity/unit10_services/lab/README.md

 ### A.3
 Now, match the following parameters to the correct signing secret.
-For the following the message is “{ isa: 14321}”, and the signing keys used are either “napier”, “napier123”, “qwerty” or “fox123”:
+For the following the message is “{ isa: 14321}”, and the signing keys used are either "napier", "napier123", "qwerty" or "fox123":

 <pre>
-eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.InsgaXNhOiAxNDMyMX0i.czeOHowkTpZQqG5pZneOlnpdBGMCnTLXaPImNmSr9w
+eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.InsgaXNhOiAxNDMyMX0i.czeOHowkTpZQ2qG5pZneOlnpdBGMCnTLXaPImNmSr9w
 </pre>
 Secret:
 <pre>